Generated Black Hills creek scene representing Spring Creek below Sheridan Lake near Keystone, not an exact location photo

 Best flows

-Use the Keystone gauge with Sheridan Lake corridor context.
+Use the Keystone gauge with Sheridan Lake area context.
 Stable, cool, clear water is the best signal.

 Skip when flow is rising, storms are active, trailhead footing is unsafe, water is warm, or public access and parking are not workable.